kirschbaum-development/laravel-translations-loader/readme.md

 ]
 ```

-Then, you just need to import the `index.js` file:
+Then, you just need to import the recently created `index.js` file on your `app.js` (or whatever other) file:

 ```js
 import languageBundle from 'resources/lang/index.js';